mmattes/Invoke-Install/README.md

 ## Release History

+Remove-IISServerFromServerFarm

+* 1.3.1
+	* ADD: Remove-IISServerFromServerFarm to remove on or more severs from a server farm
 * 1.2.1
     * CHANGE: Remove-IISWebsite has now a filter and exculde parameter to delete multiple items at once
     * CHANGE: Remove-IISApplicationPool has now a filter and exculde parameter to delete multiple items at once